Have you ever found yourself struggling to keep track of all your daily tasks, goals, and appointments?

-The most common reasons people turn to bullet journaling is because they want to get more organized.
+The most common reason people turn to bullet journaling is because they want to get more organized.

 They want to track their behavior for mental health reasons, and they want to stay on top of their ideas without losing track of the good ones.

 The short answer is, yes.
 A bullet journal can also be used as a diary, although, whether you should use it as one is another matter.